Please ensure Javascript is enabled for purposes of website accessibility

 Article (60)

-2. Recruits or employs a Worker and leaves him unemployed.
+b.
+Recruits or employs a Worker, and leaves him unemployed.

-4. Closes an Establishment or suspends its activity without taking the procedures for settling the rights of Workers, in violation of the provisions of this Decree by law, its Executive Regulation and the resolutions issued in implementation thereof.
+d.
+Closes an Establishment or suspends its activity without taking the procedures for settling the rights of Workers, in violation of the provisions of this Law by Decree, its Executive Regulation and the resolutions issued in implementation thereof.

-5. Employs a juvenile in violation of the provisions of this Decree by law.
+e.
+Employs a juvenile in violation of the provisions of this Law by Decree.

-6. Agrees to employ a juvenile in violation of the provisions of this Decree by law, who has guardianship or custodianship over the juvenile.
+f.
+Agrees to employ a juvenile in violation of the provisions of this Law by Decree, who has guardianship or custodianship over the juvenile.

 Article (61)